 The unit of sale is barcode labelled (outer cartons may also be labelled) – products should be barcode identifiable and we recommend standard formats including EAN-8, EAN-13 or UPC.
 This reference needs to be unique and linked to the SKU using the Product Alias feature on the fulfilmentcrowd platform.

 An Inventory Transfer (or Purchase Order) has been created on the fulfilmentcrowd platform – this enables us to match the items and quantities received with those advised by you.
 Any discrepancies are quickly identified for resolution.

-Goods are booked in for delivery – if you intend to send a shipment into our centre that is more than 9 cartons (e.g. pallets or containers), this will need to be booked in by contacting our Goods In team, which should be done via email.
+Goods are booked in for delivery – if you intend to send a shipment into our centre that is more than 9 cartons, or 1 or more pallets, this will need to be booked in by contacting our Goods In team, which should be done via email.
 The email address will be different depending on the fulfilment centre you have been assigned to.
 They will allocate a day and timeslot for your carrier within 48 hours after the request.

 The scheduling of container deliveries require up to 14 days’ notice and will be assigned an AM/PM slot on the nominated day of delivery.
 Please note any large deliveries that are not pre-booked will be classed as ‘non compliant’ and may be turned away.

 Cartons, packs and/or units are clearly identifiable, adequately packaged for fulfilment and safe for sale – please note that if items are sold in multiple denominations, they will be booked on to stock in the highest quantity i.e. cartons.